 13. Claude Monet

 Perhaps the most famous of the Impressionist painters, Monet lived between 1840 and 1926.
 His most well-known painting is “Water-lilies”.
 He used to visit the Louvre to surround himself with beautiful art.
 One of my favourite places in France is lovely Giverny, a small town outside Paris where Monet was based for some years.
-It is possible to visit his gardens which are most stunning in the Spring.
+It is possible to visit his most stunning gardens in the Spring.

 Baguettes are purchased at a boulangerie in France and are a long thin loaf with a crisp crust.
 In April of every year, Le Grand Prix de la Baguette is held in Paris to determine who bakes the best baguette in Paris.
 The French consume 320 baguettes every second, the equivalent of half a baguette per person per day.